vernjan/owasp-juice-shop/level2.md

 Log out and log in again with `admin@juice-sh.op` / `admin123`

+## View Basket
+_View another user's shopping basket._

+Log in and click on _Your Basket_.
+Observe that HTTP request `GET /rest/basket/1` is sent.
+Modify the request URL to `/rest/basket/2`.

+You can use the same techniques as in [Zero Stars](level1.md#zero-stars) challenge.

 ## Weird Crypto
 _Inform the shop about an algorithm or library it should definitely not use the way it does._